Reports of documents burned at Chinese Consulate ahead of Friday's eviction

-HOUSTON — Houston firefighters on Tuesday evening responded to the Chinese Consulate in the Montrose area where someone was reportedly burning classified documents.
+HOUSTON — Houston firefighters on Tuesday evening responded to the Chinese Consulate in the Montrose area where something was on fire.

 A source told KHOU 11 the consulate is being evicted by 4 p.m.
 Friday.